Today – A delicious Kladdkaka recipe, a gooey Swedish chocolate cake

 - 150 g/1 cup plain/all purpose flour or cake flour

 - a pinch of salt

 - 2 teaspoons vanilla sugar OR extract OR use the seeds from 1 vanila pod/bean

 - optional toppings (see method)

-- Melt the butter in a saucepan over low heat.
+- Next, melt the butter in a saucepan over low heat.
 Remove from the heat and stir in the white chocolate pieces until melted.
 Set aside.

-- Beat together the eggs and caster/granulated sugar until pale and fluffy in a stand mixer or using a hand-held electric whisk.
+- Beat together the eggs and caster/granulated sugar until pale and fluffy.
+Use a stand mixer or a hand-held electric whisk.

 - Sift the dry ingredients into a separate bowl and fold gently into the egg and sugar mixture.
 Fold in the lemon zest and chocolate-butter until combined.